DaniloNunesMelo/Dan_Portfolio_Code/shell-scripting/README.md

 Enter the Spark Version to install : 5
 ```

-> using Dockerfile and passing as argument
+> Using Dockerfile and passing as argument

 ```bash
 -> docker build --tag dan-spark-base:v1.0 .